ricardouriegas/Nez-uriegas/Readme.md

    ![addservices](./docs/examples/addservices.png)

-3. In **Step 2**, select the non-functional requirements you want to add to your data using Chimalli.
+3. In **Step 2**, select the non-functional requirements you want to add to your data.
-4. In **Step 3**, choose the Painal data catalog to be processed.
+4. In **Step 3**, choose the CDN data catalog to be processed.
    ![catalogs](./docs/examples/catalogs.png)
 5. In **Step 4**, define the execution order of your skeletons.
    ![dag](./docs/examples/dag.png)